AnthonyCxx/Notes-and-Writeups/Bash/io-operations/stdin.md

 read -r -p "Input: " INPUT         # User enters 'one two three' printf "Input read: $INPUT\n"      # $INPUT outputs 'one two three'
 ```
+> If multiple variables are specified, then each variable will get a single word, and the final variable will take the rest.

 # Commandline Arguments
 #### Positional Arguments